TheScientist466/dotfiles/README.md

 ## Currently using

+    - Arch Linux
     - Hyprland
     - Hyprpaper for screenshots
+    - Waybar
-    - waybar
+    - Zsh as shell
-    - oh my zsh
+    - Oh my zsh
+    - Alacritty for terminal emulation
+    - Nemo for file manager
+    - NvChad + Neovim for text editing